Updated March 15, 2023

-JSP lifecycle methods are described below:
+The JSP lifecycle methods are as follows:

-- jspInit(): Declared in JSP Page implemented by JSP, this method is called only once in the JSP lifecycle.
-This is used to initialize config params in a deployment descriptor.
-This method can also be overridden using a JSP declaration scripting element.
-Override is done to initialize those resources that can be used in JSP page.
+- jspInit(): This method is called only once in the JSP lifecycle.
+It is used to initialize configuration parameters in a deployment descriptor and can be overridden using a JSP declaration scripting element.
+One undertakes overriding to initialize those resources that are usable on the JSP page.